dkeightley/rancher-bootstrap/README.md

 ## rancher-bootstrap

-An automated approach to launching the resources and instances for HA Rancher Servers.
+An automated approach to launching the resources for Rancher servers and RKE clusters in HA or single node configurations.

 Uses Terraform and bash to automate the creation of: